toazbenj/race_simulation/README.md

    python3 main.py
    ```

-   This will launch the simulation window.
+   This will launch the simulation window where you can watch the races.

 3. **Using the simulation**: